wp-plugins/simple-rating/readme.txt

 Yes, they are.

 == Changelog ==

+= 1.3 =
+* Added Aggregated Rating (see 4th screenshot for example) functionality.
+Your rating can now be shown in search engines' snippets.
+* Added notification when settings are successfully updated
+* Added metabox which shows rating statistics
+* You can now allow guests to vote
+* Added tooltips to make configuration easier and more understandable.
+Thanks to Chris Bracco for tooltips style.
+* Fixed bug in live preview
+* Fixed bug in widget

 = 1.2.1 =
 * Added ability to show rating in the loop on the home page